wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 == Changelog ==

+= 1.0.3 =

+* IMPROVED: data handling within the plugin to reduce errors with JSON.
+This is a critical update.

 = 1.0.2 =

 * Added enhanced logging of errors when an attempt is made to link a site to Worpit.